madfozjer/onlineshop/README.md

 You'll need to create an account, set up a free-tier cluster, and obtain your connection string, which will serve as your MONGODB_URI.
 Remember to create the shop database and the collections, orders, products, and tags collections within your Atlas cluster, either through the Atlas UI or programmatically.

-4. Run npm install in client and server folder.
+4. Run npm run setup.
 It will install all required libraries using Node.JS.

-5. Build with npm run build in console or using cmd, in folder where client part (normally /client folder) is located.

-6. Go to /server and run node server.js
+5. Run npm run start to build app and start your website.
+Don't forget to turn on MongoDB databse before that!

 If you have any questions, you can contact me via email: dimatsarevskyi@proton.me or using Telegram: @madfoz.